 Breaches can result from human error, this includes mobile phones, tablets or laptops being misplaced or lost in public places and in the event that these devices aren't encrypted, they can be easily hacked.
-Should this happen, an Insured may be required to notify the Privacy Commissioner and affected individuals, which can involve significant legal costs which may not be budgeted for due to the belief they are adequately protected against cyber and privacy breaches.
+Should this happen, an Insured may be required to from 1 December 2020, notify the Privacy Commissioner.
+Notifying the Privacy Commissioner of any data breach or cyber security breach involves significant legal costs which SME's do not usually budget for due to the belief they are adequately protected against cyber and privacy breaches.